RajidiSahithi/Session_9/README.md

   <pre>
   BLOCK3 (C3)

-  This Block Contains 3 Convolution layers with Kernal Size 3X3 and Stride is 1 all layers. (each layer has Batch Normalization, Activation Function (Relu) and droput of 1%)
+  This Block Contains 3 Convolution layers with Kernal Size 3X3 and Stride is 1 for all layers. (each layer has Batch Normalization, Activation Function (Relu), and droput of 1%)

   (conv31): Sequential(
     (0): Conv2d(16, 32, kernel_size=(3, 3), stride=(1, 1))